Jun 14, 2019

 Outstanding Workers’ Compensation Lawyers Offering Excellent Legal Guidance & Care

-At The Law Offices of Nathaniel F. Hansford, LLC, we refuse to sit back and allow reckless or negligent employers avoid their responsibility and unfairly deny workers’ compensation claims for injured employees in need.
+At Hansford McDaniel LLC, we refuse to sit back and allow reckless or negligent employers avoid their responsibility and unfairly deny workers’ compensation claims for injured employees in need.
 We know you may be hesitant to inform your employer about your injury for fear of retaliation or other negative consequences, which is why our tenacious legal team will step in and handle the complexities of your case with ease.

 If you have questions about your workplace injury and would like to speak to a knowledgeable representative of our firm, don’t hesitate to call 770-922-3660 today.